 Indirect measurement

-In both cases, the key is to define a strategy:
+In both cases, the key is not only the instrument.
+The key is the measurement strategy:

-That’s where metrology stops being “just instruments” and becomes a system.
+That is when metrology stops being “just measuring tools” and becomes a quality control system.

 Systematic errors